feng-li/movingknots/README.md

 -----------

 This package depends on Feng Li's [`flutils`](https://github.com/feng-li/flutils) package.
-Please follow the link to download the latest version and place it in a folder where the running template (see next session) can find.
+Please follow the link to download the latest version and install it.

 Installation